Information privacy: Authorities by country

+Safe Harbor program

 The United States Department of Commerce created the International Safe Harbor Privacy Principles certification program in response to the 1995 Directive on Data Protection (Directive 95/46/EC) of the European Commission.
 Both the United States and the European Union officially state that they are committed to upholding information privacy of individuals, but the former has caused friction between the two by failing to meet the standards of the EU's stricter laws on personal data.
 The negotiation of the Safe Harbor program was, in part, to address this long-running issue.
 Directive 95/46/EC declares in Chapter IV Article 25 that personal data may only be transferred from the countries in the European Economic Area to countries which provide adequate privacy protection.
 Historically, establishing adequacy required the creation of national laws broadly equivalent to those implemented by Directive 95/46/EU.
 Although there are exceptions to this blanket prohibition – for example where the disclosure to a country outside the EEA is made with the consent of the relevant individual (Article 26(1)(a)) – they are limited in practical scope.
 As a result, Article 25 created a legal risk to organizations which transfer personal data from Europe to the United States.

 The program regulates the exchange of passenger name record information between the EU and the US.
 According to the EU directive, personal data may only be transferred to third countries if that country provides an adequate level of protection.
 Some exceptions to this rule are provided, for instance when the controller themself can guarantee that the recipient will comply with the data protection rules.

 The European Commission has set up the "Working party on the Protection of Individuals with regard to the Processing of Personal Data," commonly known as the "Article 29 Working Party".
 The Working Party gives advice about the level of protection in the European Union and third countries.

 The Working Party negotiated with U.S. representatives about the protection of personal data, the Safe Harbor Principles were the result.
 Notwithstanding that approval, the self-assessment approach of the Safe Harbor remains controversial with a number of European privacy regulators and commentators.